supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 1. Select the **dev** entry in the list of branches to delete.

-1. In the lower left corner of the Visual Studio Code window, click the **master** entry again.
+1. In the lower left corner of the Visual Studio Code window, click the **main** entry again.
 This will display the existing branches in the upper portion of the Visual Studio Code window.

 1. Verify that the local **dev** branch no longer appears in the list, but the remote **origin/dev** is still there.